Make Workbooks Compatible Between Versions

 This article describes compatibility considerations and how Tableau Desktop and Tableau Server can work together.

 Note: This article discusses only Tableau products that are still eligible for technical support.
 Tableau provides technical support on each version of the product for 30 months after release.
 For a list of versions and their support schedules, see the Support Services page on the Tableau website.

 In this article

-Major releases often include a range of new features and updates.
+Release versions often include a range of new features and updates.
 If you try and publish your updated workbook to a prior version of Tableau Server, where those features aren't available, the workbook becomes incompatible.

 There is one exception.
-Tableau sometimes introduces new connector support with a maintenance release.
+Tableau sometimes introduces new connector support with a dot release.
 This can introduce compatibility issues between Tableau Desktop and Tableau Server if Tableau Desktop has been upgraded but Tableau Server hasn't been.

 For details about data source support by release, see the Release Notes page.